 - Garlic: The diallyl disulfide is what gives it its anti-inflammatory characteristics.
 This is probably one of the easiest foods to work into your diet because it is so easy to cook with.
 If you dislike the taste of garlic, you could try supplements.

 At Michigan Head & Neck Institute, we work with patients to use both traditional and alternative methods to treat pain.
 We believe that this holistic approach to relief offers the best possible results.
 If you would like to know more about our methods, we are eager to share them with you.
-Give us a call or book an appointment so you can try them for yourself.
+Call (586) 573-0438 so you can try them for yourself.